some-random-idiot/persistence-homework/README.md

 sqlite> .import data/births_in_new_zealand.csv births_in_new_zealand
 sqlite> .import data/deaths_in_new_zealand.csv deaths_in_new_zealand
 ```
-Ignore the errors, it appears even when the data is successfully imported.
+Ignore the errors, they appear even when the data is successfully imported.

 ### Configuring and running the program
 #### Environment variable